-As a cosmopolitan capital for business and leisure, Beijing is busy all year round.
+As a cosmopolitan capital for business and leisure, Beijing is basically busy all year round.
 Coming from different corners of the world, people have their own favorite time or seasons to plan Beijing Tour.

 The Best Time to Visit Beijing